-On November 8th, 2007, one day after the voters in Maine barred the Passamaquoddy Tribe from its plan to construct a racing track in Washington County, organizations that are against the plan commented that they will still continue to oppose the plan even the Hollywood Slots at Bangor.
+On November 8th, 2007, one day after the voters in Maine barred the tribe from its plan to construct a racing track in Washington County, organizations that are against the plan commented that they will still continue to oppose the plan even the Hollywood Slots at Bangor.

 The company is currently in the midst of a $131 million construction project.
 Fred Kilfoil, the spokesperson for the No Slots for ME! said that their main goal is to ban the slot machines all over the state.
 The group has no immediate plans to repeal the law that was approved by the voters during a statewide referendum in 2003 that allowed the Hollywood Slots to open.
 But Kilfoil said that they plan to deal with the issue in the near future.